-At that time, I was working so I didn’t feel the urge to be strict with saving and besides, I could always change idea and not leaving at all.
+At that time, I was working so I didn’t feel the urge to be strict with saving and besides, I could always change ideas and not leave at all.

 In fact, at that time I was super insecure about my choice, and I kept changing my mind.
 It took me two years to actually go for it.
 But that’s another story.
 You can find it here.

 When I resigned from my job, to pursue the digital nomad life I realized that after that one last salary, I wouldn’t be receiving any income for a while.
 My usual self would have freaked out after day 1 of my freedom, but it didn’t, and I was happy.
 I knew that I would have been fine for a couple of years and then I would have thought about it.

 I had (and I still have) projects in place and dreams to turn into reality.
 In order to do that, I would have needed just four things: